 KIA ORA – WELCOME TO KAMO HIGH SCHOOL

 As a large co-ed school we offer a broad curriculum in a supportive, learning environment.
 Teachers and support staff display a passion for what they do and their commitment is evident in the wide range of curricular and co-curricular activities provided to students.
 Our school is extremely well resourced with modern specialist facilities in all areas of Arts, Sports and Phys Ed, Technology, Science and general classroom facilities.
-Our wireless network provides internet access for our e-Learning classes and allows all teachers to utilise technology to aid learning.
+Our wireless network provides internet access for our digital fluency classes and allows all teachers to utilise technology to aid learning.
 Pastoral care and student support systems are strong, and based on our core values of Respect, Pride, Participation, Self-Management and Perseverance.
 Students achieve highly and the school has gained excellent academic results over recent years.
 This website gives information and shows something of life at Kamo High School.

 Kamo High School was established in 1960.
 It is situated close to the northern boundary of Whangarei and serves the Whau Valley – Kamo area as well as the rural districts to the north, west and north east.
 These extend as far as Ngaiotonga-Bland Bay, Purua and Whananaki.
 Fifty percent of the school’s students must travel by bus.